dgraph-io/dgraph-docs/content/howto/exportdata/export-data-cloud.md

 As an `Administrator` you can export data from a Dgraph Cloud shared instance or dedicated instance.
 On a dedicated instance with multi-tenancy feature enabled you can export data across the cluster, or a specific namespace depending on the type of administative previleges you have.

-## Before you begin

-*  Generate API Key for authentication

-### Exporting data from Dgraph Cloud using the console
+## Exporting data from Dgraph Cloud using the console

 1. In the `Admin` section of the Dgraph Cloud console, go to `Settings`.
 1. In the `Exports` tab, click `Create Export`.